cozy/cozy-stack/docs/move.md

 A Cozy's user can ask at any time to export a snapshot of all its data and metadata.
 This export takes place asynchronously and is separated in two parts:

-_ a metadata tarball containing the in a JSON format all the doctypes _ multi-part files tarballs containing the files (or a subpart of the files)
+- a metadata tarball containing the in a JSON format all the doctypes
+- multi-part files tarballs containing the files (or a subpart of the files).

 The export process is part of a worker described in the [workers section](./workers.md#export) of the documentation.